Refresh your old favorite with this DIY ottoman slipcover tutorial.

 This leaves a nice weighted hem.
 Using your sewing machine, topstitch at the top of the hem.
 This secures your unfinished edge.

-And finally in place!
+And here it is in place!
 What do you think?

-I hope you try this project!
-If you do, please share a picture on Instagram and tag me! @bebraveandbloom
+Let me know if you try this project!
+Share a picture on Instagram and tag me. #bebraveandbloominspired